-As the owner of real estate, we are subject to risks under environmental laws, the cost of compliance with which and any violation of which could materially adversely affect us.
+As the owner of real estate, we are subject to risks under environmental laws, the cost of compliance with which and any violation of which could materially adversely affect us

 Our operating expenses could be higher than anticipated due to the cost of complying with existing and future laws and regulations.
 Various environmental laws may impose liability on the current or prior owner or operator of real property for removal or remediation of hazardous or toxic substances.
 Current or prior owners or operators may also be liable for government fines and damages for injuries to persons, natural resources and adjacent property.
 These environmental laws often impose liability whether or not the owner or operator knew of, or was responsible for, the presence or disposal of the hazardous or toxic substances.
 The cost of complying with environmental laws could materially adversely affect our results of operations, and such costs could exceed the value of our facility.
 In addition, the presence of hazardous or toxic substances, or the failure to properly manage, dispose of or remediate such substances, may adversely affect our ability to use, sell or rent our property or to borrow using our property as collateral which, in turn, could reduce our revenue and our financing ability.
-We have not engaged independent environmental consultants to assess the likelihood of any environmental contamination or liabilities and have not obtained a Phase I environmental assessment report, such reports are limited in scope and may not reveal all existing material environmental contamination.
+We have not engaged independent environmental consultants to assess the likelihood of any environmental contamination or liabilities and have not obtained a Phase I environmental assessment on our property.
+However, even if we did obtain a Phase I environmental assessment report, such reports are limited in scope and may not reveal all existing material environmental contamination.